Nirbagi/Flight-Inspection-App/README.md

 ## Operating instructions
 - [x] To configure the client, click on the `<Setup>` button
 ![image](https://user-images.githubusercontent.com/73064092/114318547-2955b280-9b16-11eb-94fe-65c7e39b954a.png)
-- [x] In the home screen, write down the flightGear Server IP, FlightGear Server Port and CSV path
+- [x] In the home screen, write the flightGear Server IP, FlightGear Server Port and CSV path
 ![image](https://user-images.githubusercontent.com/73064092/114318413-738a6400-9b15-11eb-9977-850716142989.png)
 - [x] *If one of the data entered is incorrect, the above alert window will be displayed*
 ![image](https://user-images.githubusercontent.com/73064092/114318467-c237fe00-9b15-11eb-9450-15d68172d048.png)